ty-hal/GatorChat/Sprint3.md

 ## Work completed in Sprint 3
 ### Frontend:
-- Created
-  - As a user,....

-section and thread pages work for any section/thread instead of being a sample section/thread like/report/delete thread/message functionality and popups user sign in popup if they try to modify a thread/post without being signed in skeleton components for thread preview/post and message post get user authentication cookie from browser after sign in, create user auth cookie after log out, delete user auth cookie added search bar to home page to search for a specific section certain text/buttons header and footer adjusts if user is signed in or not edited profile picture in header to display user's profile picture if logged in email cannot be changed after signing up can send an email if i forgot my password can create a thread
+- Edited section and thread pages to be templates for any section/thread instead of just one sample section page and one thread page.
+  - As a user, I want to be able to access any section and thread instead of just a sample, so I created the template pages for sections and threads.
+- Created popups and working functionality for liking, reporting, and deleting a thread/message.
+  - As a user, I want to be able to like, report, and delete a thread or message, so I created popups and functional buttons for doing so.
+- Created a popup that prompts the user to sign in if they try to modify a thread or message without being signed in.
+  - As a user, I want to be able to modify threads or messages only if I'm signed in, so I edited the features/buttons accordingly.
+- Created skeleton components for threads and messages that are disiplayed while the data is being fetched.
+  - As a user, I don't want to see partially loaded data, so I created skeleton components to be displayed until the data is fetched.
+- Retrieve user authentication cookie from browser upon window refresh.
+  - As a user, I want to be able stay logged in upon refresh, so I check the user auth cookie from the browser.
+- Edited signing in functionality to create a user auth cookie.
+  - As a user, I want to be able stay logged in upon refresh, so I call the backend handler to create and store the user auth cookie in the browser.
+- Edited logging out functionality to delete user auth cookie.
+  - As a user, I want to be able successfully logout, so I call the backend handler to delete the user auth cookie in the browser.
+- Added search bar to home page to search for a specific section.
+  - As a user, I want to be able to search for a specific section, so I created a search bar to do so.
+- Edited profile picture display in the right side of the header to display the user's profile picture if they are signed in.
+  - As a user, I want to be able to easily discern if I'm logged into my account, so I display the user's profile picture in the top right of the header.
+- Edited settings page to prevent user from changing email.
+  - As a user, I cannot change my account's email address in order to protect my account, so I prevented the user from changing their email address in the settings.
+- Edited forgot my password page to send an email upon request.
+  - As a user, I want to be able to change my password if I forget it, so I created the functionality to do so.

 ### Backend:
-- ......
+- Created ......
   - As a user, ....

 created handler for deleting auth cookie